 Morgan Stanley reserves the right to terminate or amend the Reinvestment Program at any time, including charging commissions or transaction fees.
-Please contact your Financial Advisor or Private Wealth Advisor if you wish to terminate your enrollment in the Reinvestment Program.
+Please contact your Financial Advisor if you wish to terminate your enrollment in the Reinvestment Program.
 Please note your termination must be received by record date in order to be effective for a given Distribution payment on an enrolled security.

-Please contact your Financial Advisor or Private Wealth Advisor if you have additional questions or concerns regarding the Dividend Reinvestment Program.
+Please contact your Financial Advisor if you have additional questions or concerns regarding the Dividend Reinvestment Program.